Volunteer for LRCT

 - Marking trails with blazes and signs.

-Projects are conducted through volunteer Work Days, and volunteers often work with LRCT Staff members.
+Projects are conducted through volunteer Work Days, and volunteers often work with LRCT Staff members and AmeriCorps members.
 The time commitment is up to you … one day a year, one day a month … this is an area in which we can always use help.

 With more experience, Stewardship Volunteers may become Trail Adopters or Property Adopters, who have responsibility for stewardship activities involving specific trails or properties.